Azure/AzOps/docs/wiki/ResourceDeletion.md

 3. Sort templates for deletion (attempt locks before other resources).
 4. Process templates for deletion in series.
 5. Identify resources within template by attempting a WhatIf deployment and gather returned resource ids.
-6. Attempt resource deletion for each resource id.
+6. Attempt resource deletion for each identified resource id.
 7. If resource fails deletion, recursively retry deletion in different order.
 8. For resources still failing deletion, collect them for a last deletion attempt, once all other templates are processed.
 9. If resource deletion still fails, module will log error and throw.